Effect of observational holes in fractal analysis of galaxy survey masks: Data samples

-Galaxy surveys that use an optical fiber multi-object spectrograph require automated methods to controlling each fiber and effectively determining the regions of interest to record information from the target.
-In SDSS-I/SDSS-II, the fibers capture light from 640 objects simultaneously; in SDSS-III, this value increased to 1000.
-In both cases, the objects were observed in a circular field of radius $1.49º$ called ``\emph{tile}'' \citep{blanton2003efficient}.
-Although automated mechanisms were used, there are effects that cause erroneous or unmapped regions, which result in holes in the catalogue.
-Specifically, these effects are associated with the position of the optical fibers; the most significant of these effects is fiber collisions, which occur when two objectives are close enough together in the same observation that the fibers cross each other, exceeding the allowed angle.
-In SDSS-I/II, the collision radius was $55''$; in SDSS-III BOSS, it was $62''$.
-There are additional effects inherent to the process of observation that cannot be ignored and that also produce sky regions that should be eliminated from the samples for various reasons, including effects due to seeing, bright stars that saturate the detectors, trails caused by meteors and satellites or nearby objects, and failures in the observation plates.
-These effects are identified and quantified in detail using masks.\\ The accumulation of these effects results in a distribution of observational holes in the galaxy samples.
+The accumulation of these effects results in a distribution of observational holes in the galaxy samples.
 The effective area covered by the catalogue depends on the masks' quality and the sectors to be excluded from observation.
 The various types of masks depend exclusively on the catalogue.
-SDSS-I/II has the following masks: \emph{Bleeding}, \emph{Bright\_star}, \emph{Trail}, \emph{Hole}, and \emph{Seeing}.
-SDSS-III uses \emph{Bright Star Mask}, \emph{Centerpost Mask}, \emph{Bad Field Mask}, and \emph{Collision Priority Mask} [for details on each mask, see \citep{blanton2001efficient, smee2012multi, dawson2013baryon}].
-All of these masks are exclusion masks and indicate the regions in which the data quality is unacceptable; i.e., if a random point is within the mask, it will be excluded from the catalogue.
-According to \citep{blanton2001efficient}, these areas are relevant to and useful for large-scale structure studies.
-For fractal analysis in particular, \citet{yadav2010fractal} refers to some effects that may be caused by the geometry of the catalogues, as holes not only produce incompleteness regions, but also modify the geometry of the masks by adding edges or borders.\\ Although masks include observational holes, there is a footprint, i.e., an observational template with the SDSS geometry, that represents the ideal galaxy mapping without holes, and it covers the largest area possible.
-In this paper, we used the BOSS footprint \texttt{boss\_survey.ply}.
-The masks and SDSS footprint are designed in convex polygons that are independently generated for each of the five filters in the catalogue.
-The geometry of the masks is given in terms of spherical polygons and arrays; these files are manipulated using the \emph{Mangle} code \citep{hamilton2004scheme}.
-In this case, a mask is an arbitrary union of weighted angular regions bounded by a number of edges.
+SDSS-III uses the following masks: \emph{Bright Star Mask}, \emph{Centerpost Mask}, \emph{Bad Field Mask}, and \emph{Collision Priority Mask} [for details on each mask see \citep{blanton2001efficient, smee2012multi, dawson2013baryon}].
+All of these masks are exclusion masks and indicate the regions in which the data quality is unacceptable; i.e., if a point is within the mask, it will be excluded from the catalogue.
+According to \citet{blanton2001efficient}, these areas are relevant to and useful for large-scale structure studies.
+For fractal analysis \citet{yadav2010fractal} refers to some effects that may be caused by the geometry of the catalogues.
+Holes not only produce incompleteness regions, also modify the geometry of the masks by adding edges or borders, in this way \citet{Pan01032002} studied the boundary corrections in fractal analysis for the PSCz survey.\\